 How to Add a Frame to an Image or Add a Border with CSS

 Sometimes, when building a web page, you want the image to look like it has a framed border like a photograph but without using a graphics program like Photoshop or Fireworks.
-This can easily be accomplished by using CSS (Cascading Style Sheets) to format the image.
+This can easily be accomplished by using CSS (Cascading Style Sheets) to format the image, like in the photo shown here.

 The benefit of using CSS is that you can change the border color, style and width along with other features on multiple images by just adjusting the CSS file, instead of editing each image individually.
 The following will show you how to add a frame or a border around an image with CSS.
 You can also add a caption under the image.

 First you need to set up a class in your CSS file for the frame.
 I labeled this class "imgframe" but you can name it whatever you want.
-I set this one up with a pink background (the same color as the rose), padding of 12pixels and a gray 1 pixel border, but change those to fit your own situation.
+I set this one up with a pink background (the same color as the rose).
+You can use the eye dropper feature in your graphics program to pick up the hexadecimal color code.
+Then I added padding of 12 pixels and a gray 1 pixel border, but change those to fit your own needs.
 Add this to your CSS file:

 border:1px solid #999; }